 Time to stand up for yourself and be honest.

-A: It depends what type of relationship she thinks you’re having.
+Answer: It depends on what type of relationship she thinks you’re having.

 If it’s just no ties sex then there’s no problem but if she is looking for a longer term relationship, I think she might think you’re treating her as a booty call.

-In general though, I think too much too soon can be the kiss of death for manhy relationships.
+In general, though, I think too much too soon can be the kiss of death for many relationships.